okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/secure-oauth-between-orgs/main/index.md

 ### Enable provisioning in the Org2Org app

-In each spoke (source) org, set and activate provisioning for the Org2Org app integration by using the [Okta Apps API](/docs/reference/api/apps/#set-default-provisioning-connection-for-application).
+In each spoke org, set and activate provisioning for the Org2Org app integration by using the [Okta Apps API](/docs/reference/api/apps/#set-default-provisioning-connection-for-application).

 > **Note**: Currently, you can only enable OAuth 2.0-based provisioning with the Okta API.